pusher/buddha/README.md

 Configuration
 -------------

 A buddha configuration file consists of an array of jobs.
-Each job consists of a set of commands and health checks.
-Health checks performed before the command act as a precondition, failures here will skip to the next command.
-Health checks performed after the command act as validation, failures here will terminate the buddha run.
+Each job consists of a set of commands and checks.
+There are three kinds of checks run in the following order:

+  - "necessity checks": Check if the job is worth running; for example the most recent version may already running.
+The default is to skip the job if it is deemed unnecessary by *all* necessity checks
+  - "before health checks": Check the state of the system is correct before running.
+These will retry if the check returns false.
+The default is to skip the job if all attempts return false for *any* health check
+  - "after health checks": Checks performed after the command and act as validation.
+These will retry if the check returns false.
+The default is to terminate the buddha run if all attempts return false for *any* health check

 Every health check is executed within a timed constraint, as noted below: